archtechx/todo-system/README.md

 In practice, the usage may look like this:
 - you're working on `x`, and as part of that you need to work on `y`
 - there are still some things unresolved in `x`, but you need to work on `y` to move forward.
 You leave a `todo1` in the `x` part of the code
-- while working on `y`, you leave a `todo0` for something that needs to be resolved
+- while working on `y`, you leave a `todo0` for something that needs to be resolved before returning to `x`
 - while working on that, you notice another thing that needs to be solved, even before the `todo0`.
 You leave a `todo00`

 ### Category todos